sm-official-95/data-analytics-portfolio/README.md

 Welcome to my Data Analytics Portfolio repository.

 ## About Me
-Aspiring Data Analyst with skills in SQL, Python, Power BI, Tableau, and Excel.
+Data Analyst with skills in SQL, Python, Power BI, Tableau, and Excel.
 This repository showcases projects focused on data analysis, visualization, dashboard development, and business insights.

 ## Skills
 - SQL